toomasv/learning/drawing/readme.md

 on-change [cmd/text: pick commands face/selected]
 ```

+Notice, that this will work only because we have 1 to 1 mapping from `tl/data` to `commands`.
 We'll also wrap our code into `context` to keep it separated from global environment.
 Putting all these elements together we have [following code](drawing-simple-add-cmds.red):